 Our Global Products division employs engineers and technicians to develop, design and test new and improved products.
 We work closely with our customers, as well as our Global Drilling Services division, to identify opportunities and develop technical solutions for issues that arise on site.
 We believe that sharing best practices amongst our divisions accelerates innovation and increases safety and productivity in the field.
-This integrated business model provides us with an advantage in product development, and we believe it enables us to bring new technology to the market with speed and quality.
+This integrated business model provides us with an advantage in product development, and we believe it enables us to bring new technology to the market with speed and reliability.
 Prior to their introduction, new products are subjected to extensive testing in various environments, again with assistance from our Global Drilling Services network.
 New product development efforts remain focused on product changes that continue to drive increased safety and productivity, so customers see real added value regardless of the business environment.
 Our recent successes include the LF160 surface coring drill paired with our Freedom Loader which has set a new benchmark in productivity and hands-free rod handling.
 Launched in the second half of 2017, our patented LongyearTM coloured diamond bits continue to show improved productivity by lasting longer and cutting faster.
-Commercial launch of the new XQ[TM] coring rod continues globally, featuring a greater depth capacity than the RQ[TM] rod, and faster, easier joint make/breaks for higher productivity.
+Commercial launch of the new XQTM coring rod continues globally, featuring a greater depth capacity than the RQTM rod, and faster, easier joint make/breaks for higher productivity.
+The easier joint make/breaks also enables handsfree rod handlers to be used successfully with XQTM due to our patented thread entry design.

-Under our Geological Data Services business, TruCore[TM] core orientation tools continue to expand geographically and are available globally.
-The TruShot[TM] magnetic survey technology, the second in a future suite of tools, was launched in 2018 and is available globally.
-Our Truscan[TM] matrix calibrated XRF and photo sample scanning technology is currently being used at several locations around Australia with long term 24/7 utilisation producing results that are being used for real time decision making by the mining client.
-Truscan[TM] continues to spread its footprint globally with additional units being deployed within Australia as well as North and South America.
+Under our Geological Data Services business, TruCoreTM core orientation tools continue to expand geographically and are available globally.
+The TruShotTM magnetic survey technology, the second in a future suite of tools, was launched in 2018 and is available globally.
+Our TruscanTM matrix calibrated XRF and Photo Sample Scanning Technology is currently being used at several locations globally with long term 24/7 utilisation producing results that are being used for real time decision making by the mining client.
+TruscanTM continues to spread its footprint globally with units deployed in Australia as well as North and South America.